cbaziotis/neat-vision/README.md

       and if provided, it is used for mapping each class label to a user-defined description.

-At this moment, _neat-vision_ only is supports the visualization of self-attention mechanisms, operating on the sentence-level and for the following tasks:
+At this moment, _neat-vision_ only supports the visualization of self-attention mechanisms, operating on the sentence-level and for the following tasks:
  - Regression: predict a single continuous value.